 An old and worn-out hot water tank can spring a leak along its base, reducing the amount of hot water you’re able to enjoy.

 Another potential issue is a damaged drain valve (located at the bottom of your tank).

 Like the name suggests, this valve plays a key role in drainage – and it can also often wear out and result in leaks.

-When this happens, your water heater will need to be inspected and repaired by a domestic plumber in Melbourne.
+When this happens, your water heater will need to be inspected and repaired by a plumber in Cheltenham.